Rail transport in India: Services

 The first suburban electric trains were introduced in Bombay in 1925.
 Chennai suburban started operating in 1931 and Kolkata in 1957.
 Opened in November 1995, Chennai MRTS became the first operational elevated railway line in India.
 Indian Railways operates suburban railway systems across the cities of Mumbai (suburban), Chennai (suburban and MRTS), Kolkata (suburban) and Secunderabad (MMTS) covering six railway zones.
 Suburban networks issue unreserved tickets valid for a limited time or season passes with unlimited travel between two stops for a period of time.

 Metro

 Rolling stock

 Metro trains use electric multiple unit train-sets manufactured by various state-owned and private companies.
 The trains operate on 25 KV AC through an overhead catenary system with a maximum speed of 120 km/h.

 Network

-The urban rail transit in India consists of systems such as rapid transit (Metro), suburban rail (operated by Indian railways), light rail (Metrolite), tram, regional rail and monorail.
-As of 2023, India has the fourth longest length of metro lines with 895 km.
-Urban rail transit systems in India mostly use standard gauge tracks except a single line of Kolkata Metro and three lines of Delhi Metro which use the same broad gauge tracks as main-line railways.
+Metro or Rapid transit systems in India form a major backbone of Urban rail transit in India, with the country boasting the presence of fourth longest length of metro lines with 895 km.
+These systems mostly use standard-gauge tracks except a single line of Kolkata Metro and three lines of Delhi Metro which use the same broad-gauge tracks as mainline railways.
 These systems are operated by rail corporations independent of Indian Railways.
 All metro routes are electrified with DC or 25 kV AC traction with many metro routes employing the third rail method for electric traction.

-Services

-Metro trains operate in Kolkata, Delhi, Bengaluru, Chennai, Mumbai, Pune, Hyderabad, Jaipur, Kochi, Nagpur, Ahmedabad and Lucknow.
-Gurgaon has a Metro system operated by a private organisation.
-Metro tracks are being constructed or planned in all million-plus cities in the country.